Snake worship: North America

-Indigenous peoples of the Americas such as the Hopi give reverence to the rattlesnake as grandfather and king of snakes who is able to give fair winds or cause tempest.
+Indigenous peoples of the Americas, such as the Hopi, give reverence to the rattlesnake as grandfather and king of snakes who is able to give fair winds and cause tempests.
 Among the Hopi of Arizona, snake-handling figures largely in a dance to celebrate the union of Snake Youth (a Sky spirit) and Snake Girl (an Underworld spirit).
-The rattlesnake was worshipped in the Natchez temple of the sun.
+The rattlesnake was worshiped in the Natchez temple of the sun.

 Mesoamerica

 The Maya deity Kukulkan and the Aztec Quetzalcoatl (both meaning "feathered serpent") figured prominently in their respective cultures of origin.
 Kukulkan (Q'uq'umatz in K'iche' Maya) is associated with Vision Serpent iconography in Maya art.
-Kukulkan was an official state deity of Itza in the northern Yucatan.
+Kukulkan was an official state deity of the Itza in the northern Yucatan.

-The worship of Quetzalcoatl dates back to as early as the 1st century BC at Teotihuacan.
+The worship of Quetzalcoatl dates back as early as the 1st century BC at Teotihuacan.
 In the Postclassic period (AD 900–1519), the cult was centered at Cholula.
 Quetzalcoatl was associated with wind, the dawn, the planet Venus as the morning star, and was a tutelary patron of arts, crafts, merchants, and the priesthood.

 South America

 Serpents figure prominently in the art of the pre-Incan Chavín culture, as can be seen at the type-site of Chavín de Huántar in Peru.
-In Chile the Mapuche mythology featured a serpent figure in stories about a deluge.
+In Chile, the Mapuche mythology featured a serpent figure in stories about a deluge.